mlswg/mls-extensions/draft-ietf-mls-extensions.md

 An additional benefit of using an extension rather than communicating the information out-of-band is that the extension is still present in Add proposals.
-Clients processing such Add proposals can authenticate the fact that a KeyPackage is a last-resort KeyPackage and MAY make policy decisions based on that information.
+Clients processing such Add proposals can authenticate that a KeyPackage is a last-resort KeyPackage and MAY make policy decisions based on that information.

 ### Format